How do you simplify the complicated legal process of a conviction vacation for a layperson who doesn’t understand the jargon?

 Legal Content

 Because we cannot provide legal advice, we are not allowed to paraphrase or simplify the legal content in case we misrepresent it to our users.
-After brainstorming with my partner, we decided that we could provide a glossary or define terms when the users hover their mouse over the text.
+After brainstorming with my partner, we decided that we could provide a glossary or define terms that hovers to the side when the users click on the text.
 This way, people who are struggling with some of the legal terminology can quickly understand what they are reading.

 concept image of definition given by hovering over text